-You'd think.
-But certain big record labels are pushing for government policies that could hurt their biggest promotional tool local radio.
+But certain big record labels are pushing for government policies that could hurt their biggest promotional tool – local radio.

-But in recent years, the record labels have found themselves struggling to adapt to the digital age.
-In this economic environment, the recording industry has pushed for legislation that would impose a performance fee on radio stations simply for airing and promoting artists' music.
+Struggling with outdated business models, the record labels have resorted to pushing for legislation that would impose a performance fee on radio stations simply for airing and promoting artists' music.

 This legislation could financially cripple local radio stations, reduce the variety of music radio stations play, and stifle new artists trying to start their careers.
 It could especially affect small stations, including minority-owned stations, causing them to switch to a talk-only format or shut down entirely.